-The middle and long-term is dominated by capital and infrastructure stocks [34].
+The middle- (2025-2050) and long-term (to 2100) is dominated by capital and infrastructure stocks [34].
 Many options are situated in the buildings sector, including more efficient consumer appliances, heating and cooling systems, and building envelope design and materials.
-However, they must be fostered now to achieve notable results in 5-10 years.
-Similarly, the transition towards sustainable transport systems needs to be implemented now to enable deep decarbonization pathways in 20-40 years.
+However, they must be fostered now to achieve notable results starting in 5-10 years.
+Similarly, the long life-time of road and rail-based systems (40-75+ years) means that the transition towards sustainable transport systems must be implemented now to enable deep decarbonization pathways within 20-40 years – making them immediate term decisions with long term implications.